 3 Views regarding Report ITU-R M.2039-2

-We agree that certain information is unavailable in Report ITU-R M.2039 or may need to be updated.
-We may have more information to add following input from our partner organizations, recognizing that such input might fail to respond to your stated deadline requirements.
+We observe that certain information is unavailable in Report ITU-R M.2039 or may need to be updated.
+We may have more information to add at Meeting #15, recognizing that such input might fail to respond to your stated deadline requirements.

 4 Views regarding proposed revision of Report ITU-R M.2039-2